-Considering a base pair $(i, j) \in B$ .
-If all nucleotides within $S[i + 1 \dots j - 1]$ are not part of a base pair, this element is called hairpin loop.
-Now we consider a second base pair $(h, l) \in B$ such that i < h < l < j.
+Considering a base pair $(i,j) \in B$.
+If all nucleotides within S[i+1...j-1] are not part of a base pair, this element is called hairpin loop.
+Now we consider a second base pair $(h,l) \in B$ such that i < h < l < j.
 Depending on the number of nucleotides between i and h as well as between l and j, we distinguish the following elements.
-If there is at least one nucleotide between i and h and l = j + 1, then this is a left bulge and if there is at least one nucleotide between l and j and h = i + 1, then this is a right bulge.
+If there is at least one nucleotide between i and k are in the this is a right bulge.
 If both pairs are not adjacent, this is called internal loop.
 The case of two adjacent base pairs is called stack.
 A several number of stacking base pairs is called stem.
-If there are several stems which branch inside base pair (i, j), this is called multi-loop.
+If there are several stems which branch inside base pair k, this is called multi-loop.